 Splenic Pathology Programme

 The spleen is a vital organ in the abdomen that plays a crucial role in your immune system.
 It filters blood, removes old red blood cells, and helps fight infections.
-The AKUH Splenic Pathology Programme is dedicated to providing comprehensive care for a wide range of splenic conditions.
+When the spleen is affected by disease or injury, it can lead to serious health complications.
+The AKUH Splenic Pathology Programme is dedicated to providing comprehensive care for a wide range of conditions affecting the spleen.

 Conditions We Treat